-An injury in its own right can produce a lot of questions.
-Will you be okay?
+An injury produce a lot of questions.
+Will I be okay?
 How long will it take to heal?
-How much will your recovery cost?
-No doubt as you pursue an injury claim, you’ll have even more concerns and questions.
-However, that’s where we come in.
-Come see how our extensive knowledge and dedication to helping our clients can help answer all of your legal questions…and then some.
+How much will treatment and recovery cost?
+As you pursue an injury claim, you will undoubtedly have many concerns and questions.
+This is where we come in.
+We have extensive experience and knowledge to answer your questions, address your concerns and pursue your compensation.

 Though car and truck crashes are both motor vehicle accidents, when it comes to personal injury litigation, there are key differences between these case types.